-Recently our family spent a few days in Seattle, Washington.
-We can’t believe that after ten years of living in Northern California, we just made our way up to Emerald City.
-Seattle is famously known as the birthplace of Starbucks and grunge music, and it’s a major technology hub with the headquarters of Amazon and Microsoft.
-It’s located in the Northwest part of the U.S. and is beautifully surrounded by mountains, evergreen forests, and water.
+Known as the birthplace of Starbucks and grunge music, Seattle is also a major tech hub with the headquarters of Amazon and Microsoft.
+Located in the Northwest U.S., the city is beautifully surrounded by mountains, evergreen forests, and sparkling waterways.

-1. Spin on the revolving glass floor at Space Needle
+Spin on the revolving glass floor at the Space Needle, Seattle

 Everyone is probably familiar with the famous Space Needle observation tower, an iconic attraction that has been drawing millions of visitors since 1962.
 Standing at a height of 605 ft (184 m), the tower has a 360-degree observation deck that offers breathtaking views of Downtown Seattle, the surrounding mountains, and nearby islands.